 Although Kentucky doesn’t require boaters have Kentucky boat insurance, it’s a wise investment.
 Even unpowered boats are expensive and a powerboat or yacht can cost several thousand dollars alone.
 Once you begin to add accessories and upgrade the interior, a boat can be a huge cost.

 Boater Safety Education Requirements

-Kentucky is one of 45 that require certain boaters to pass a state-approved safety course before operating a water vessel.
+Kentucky is one of 45 states that require certain boaters to pass a state-approved safety course before operating a water vessel.